British Airways Flight 2276: Accident

 The airport's emergency services extinguished the fire within five minutes of the mayday call.
-Fourteen people were lightly injured, mostly from sliding down the escape chutes, and treated at Sunrise Hospital & Medical Center.
+Twenty people were injured, mostly from sliding down the escape chutes; one seriously; casualties were treated at Sunrise Hospital & Medical Center.
 The fire caused a large hole in the cargo hold and damage to the engine.

 The Federal Aviation Administration (FAA) indicated the fire was caused by failure of the left General Electric GE90 engine, one of two fitted on the aircraft.
-The aircraft came to a halt upwind, causing the fire to be blown towards the fuselage; the aircraft sustained localised, but major, structural damage as a result.
+There was a slight left-to-right wind across the runway, causing the fire to be blown towards the fuselage; the aircraft sustained localised, but major, structural damage as a result.
 The aircraft was equipped with suppression systems, though the systems did not extinguish the fire.

 The runway, one of four, was closed, and several inbound flights were cancelled.

 Aircraft and crew

-The aircraft involved in the incident was a Boeing 777-236ER, s/n 29320, registered as G-VIIO.
-At the time of the incident, the aircraft was 16 years old; it had been delivered new to British Airways on 26 January 1999.
+The aircraft involved was a Boeing 777-236ER, s/n 29320, registered as G-VIIO.
+At the time of the accident, the aircraft was 16 years old; it had been delivered new to British Airways on 26 January 1999.

 The captain was 63-year-old Chris Henkey, who had been with British Airways since 1973 and received his type rating on the Boeing 777 in 1999.
 He had 30,000 flight hours, including 12,000 hours on the Boeing 777.
 Flight 2276 was intended to be his penultimate flight before his retirement (which was intended to occur in a week), but following the accident he decided that Flight 2276 would be his final flight.

 The first officer, 30-year-old Ian Callaghan, joined the airline in 2006, receiving his type rating on the Boeing 777 in 2011, and had 6,400 flight hours, with 3,100 hours on the Boeing 777.
 45-year-old relief pilot Kevin Hillyer was also on board.
 He had been with British Airways since 1997 and had been type rated on the Boeing 777 since 2001.
 The relief pilot had 14,000 flight hours, and like captain Henkey, was also well experienced on the Boeing 777 having logged 10,000 hours on it.
 He was a first officer at the time of the accident.

 Repair

 In December 2015, British Airways announced that a team of engineers from Boeing had assessed the aircraft and determined the damage was limited and suitable for repair.
 As a result, it was announced that the aircraft would be repaired and returned to service.
-A team from Boeing completed the repairs in February 2016.

-Airworthiness tests were conducted on the aircraft on 25 February 2016.
-On 26 February, the aircraft made its departure from Las Vegas McCarran airport at 1:33 p.m. and was flown to Victorville, arriving at 3:06 p.m, where it was repainted and further repairs and maintenance work was performed.
+A team from Boeing completed initial repairs in February 2016.
+Airworthiness tests were conducted on the aircraft on 25 February 2016 and on 26 February the aircraft made its departure from Las Vegas McCarran airport at 1:33 p.m. and was flown to Victorville, arriving at 3:06 p.m.
+It was repainted there and further repairs and maintenance work were performed.
 The aircraft was then flown to British Airways Maintenance Cardiff in Cardiff on 15 March for a routine C check.
 Finally, it returned to its London Gatwick base and resumed passenger service on 24 March.